AdobeDocs/workfront.en/help/quicksilver/scenario-planner/resolve-conflicts-in-sp.md

   * (Conditional) Close the details panel and give the initiative a higher priority to receive budget resources from the plan first, if possible.
 For information about updating initiative priority, see [Update initiative priorities in the Adobe Workfront Scenario Planner](../scenario-planner/prioritize-initiatives.md).

-1. (Optional) Click `Hide details` to close the additional details box, then click  `Apply` to save the changes you make to job roles.
+1. (Optional) Click **Hide details** to close the additional details box, then click&nbsp;**Apply** to save the changes you make to job roles.

-1. (Conditional) For initiatives that have costs conflicts, go to the `Costs` section in the initiative details panel to review costs for every month of the initiative's duration.
+1. (Conditional) For initiatives that have costs conflicts, go to the **Costs** section in the initiative details panel to review costs for every month of the initiative's duration.
 Identify which months might not have enough money in the plan's budget to cover the costs for the selected initiative.
 The box with the insufficient available budget displays in a red outline.
 1. (Optional) Click the right-pointing arrow next to the months in the initiative's timeline to view additional months that have insufficient budget to cover the costs.

    ![](assets/details-panel-insufficient-costs-350x239.png)

-1. (Optional) Click  `Show details` under the cost information to see where the conflict appears and to highlight the conflicting months on the plan's chart.&nbsp;The following additional fields display for each type of cost:
+1. (Optional) Click&nbsp;**Show details** under the cost information to see where the conflict appears and to highlight the conflicting months on the plan's chart.&nbsp;The following additional fields display for each type of cost:

    <table cellspacing="0">
     <col>